 Whigham, Robert George Murray

-He was the only son of General Sir Robert Dundas Whigham GCB, KCMG, DSO, Adjutant General to the Forces, and Lady Whigham (née Isabel Adeline Muntz) of St. Andrew’s, Fife.
+He was the son of General Sir Robert Dundas Whigham GCB, KCMG, DSO, Adjutant General to the Forces, and Lady Whigham (née Isabel Adeline Muntz) of St. Andrew’s, Fife.

 He entered the Reverend W.D.
 Monro’s House in September 1916.
 During his five years at Winchester he won distinction in gymnastics and rowing.
 In 1920 and 1921 he was in the winning team for Turner Cup (athletics) and won the Headmaster’s Silver Medal in 1918 and again in 1921.
 In 1921 he got into the Bisley VIII, making the team’s highest score.